johnpancoast/kohana-babble/guide/babble/resources.md

 }
 ~~~

-The [API_Resource] class also provides the ability to add embedded resources and
+The [API_Resource] class also provides the ability to add embedded resources
-create links (adding support for [HATEOAS]()).
+and create links (adding support for [hypermedia as the engine of application
+state](http://en.wikipedia.org/wiki/HATEOAS)).
 Babble adopted ideas found in
 [Hypertext Application Language](http://stateless.co/hal_specification.html).

 We'll continue using the "Hello, World" controller above.